hgtonight/vanilladocs/docs/features/sso/index.html.md

 **How is sign-out handled?**

 We bounce them to your sign-in page after they sign-out on the forum.
 To do the opposite, redirect users thru our sign-out page, again passing a `Target` parameter so they finish where you want them to.

-**What do we do if SSO breaks and we're locked out?**

-You can log back in using the "hidden" URL `/entry/password` to sign-in with an existing forum account.
-This page is never redirected for SSO.

 **Does this work for native applications, non-web scenarios, or third-party products?**